Material Transfer Agreements (MTAs)

 I am leaving/joining Boston Children’s — what can I do with the materials I have created so far?

-First, speak with the principal investigator of the lab you are leaving/joining to confirm it is acceptable to bring the reagents to your new lab.
+First, confirm with the principal investigator of the lab you are leaving/joining that it is acceptable to bring the materials to your new lab.
+If you are a principal investigator then please contact us at the email address below.
 You cannot use the self-serve MTA for this process.

-If you are joining Boston Children’s, call TIDO at 617-919-3019.
+If you are joining Boston Children’s, please email us at MTA@childrens.harvard.edu.
 We will put an MTA in place with your old institution.
-This will allow you to freely publish your future work and protect any new inventions relating to the transferred research reagents.
+This will allow you to freely publish your future work and protect any new inventions relating to the transferred research materials.